accusard/tenmo-money-transfer-app/README.md

 ## Use cases

-The following use cases were implemented:
+The following use cases were implemented by our team:

 1. **User Registration**
    - Users can register with a username and password.